 Spending requirement.
 Your credit card provider may require you to spend a specific amount of money each year to be eligible for complimentary airport lounge passes.

 Annual fee.
 The annual fee will depend on the type of credit card, its additional features and spending limit.
-The platinum and black cards that usually offer this feature will have higher fees than your typical credit card.
+The platinum and black cards that offer this feature usually have higher fees than your typical credit card.
 You may get lucky and find one that waives the fee for the first year, making it more enticing to sign up.

 The number of lounges you can access.
 This feature is dependent on the airline and network that the card is working with.
 An American Express Singapore Airlines KrisFlyer Ascend Credit Card holder, for example, will get 4 complimentary vouchers to participating SATS Premier Lounges in Singapore and Plaza Premium Lounges worldwide.
-A priority pass membership allows access to approximately 1000 airport lounges, and could be the best choice for travellers who always go with the airline that has the lowest price.

 The rewards program or airline provider.
 Many of the credit cards with airport lounge access are a part of a rewards program that could be tied to a specific airline.
 If you favour one airline over another, then this is definitely worth considering.
 Another thing to look for is whether or not your exclusive lounge access is contingent on the number of points you have earned.